LucijaZuzic/django-sopila/README.md

 Go to [https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z).

-Download the `zip` file containing the FFmpeg packages and compiled executables, ready to use, instead of the source code.
+Download the `.7z` file containing the FFmpeg packages and compiled executables, ready to run, rather than the source code.

 Extract the files into a directory named `ffmpeg`.